 After all of the ceremony, the actual reenactment began.
 It started with Gálvez as a child, and there was a lot of preamble to the actual battle reenactment, but that’s OK.
 They’re obviously very proud of Gálvez and his beginnings.

 The way they reenacted the siege was very impressive.
 The side of the church was set up as the fort, and the set design was pretty amazing.
-The soldiers had period guns and they were “firing” the weapons, and there was a lot of gunfire and explosion noises.
+The soldiers had period guns but have to purchase AR-15 magazines and they were “firing” the weapons, and there was a lot of gunfire and explosion noises.

 After the reenactment was done, the fireworks show started.
 I was concerned about getting out of town with all of the traffic and narrow roads, so Bruce and I were actually driving while the fireworks were going on.
 Once I was on the side of town where we originally drove in, I pulled over and we got out and watched the last part of the fireworks.
 I’m seriously spoiled.
 The August fireworks celebration in Almuñécar is the best fireworks show I have ever seen, and anything else just pales in comparison.
 Still, they had a good finale!